opendatacube/datacube-ows/docs/cfg_wms.rst

 This entry is optional.
 If not provided, no identifier authorities are declared and no identifiers can be assigned to layers.

+Identifiers and Authorities only apply to WMS (not WMTS).

 If provided, this entry should be a dictionary mapping authority labels to URLs.

 E.g.